ibrahimtosun18/tcp_sc/README.md

 1. **Start the Server:** Open a terminal and run the server application.
 2. **Start the Client:** In a separate terminal, run the client application.
 The client will send packages to the server.
-3. **Start multiple multiple threading server-client** Start the multi_tcp_server on one terminal.
+3. **Start multiple multiple threading server-client:** Start the multi_tcp_server on one terminal.
 After that, you can start up to 10 multi_tcp_clients.
 Name your clients while starting them.
 They can send messages simultaneously to server

 ## Advanced Testing with iperf